A guide to using and

 How to insert your hearing aids

-- Your hearing aids come with coloured tabs printed on them: red goes in your right ear and blue goes in your left.
+- Your hearing aids come with coloured tabs printed on them: red goes in your right ear and blue goes in your le.
 If your hearing aids aren’t inserted properly, they might not help your hearing as much as they could – and they might cause a little discomfort and some feedback.

-Getting the best from your hearing aids
+Cleaning your hearing aids

 Changing your hearing aid batteries

 - It’s recommended to have spare batteries to hand, and remember to always turn your hearing aids off when not in use, as this will help extend the battery life.

 *Terms and conditions

 Free advice on how to use your hearing aids, free basic maintenance, free replacement batteries and fully trained teams available in store to help.